NL-Cristi/LogCatcher/README.md

 >* 	Server farm configuration issues

  #

+The tool collects logs that Microsoft Support Engineers use in order to diagnose __IIS__ issues.

+This tool is developed by  [__members of the IIS Support Team__](https://github.com/crnegule/LogCatcher/blob/master/README.md#authors) so it is ready to collect logs for issues we regularly encounter.

+We would send this tool to you, generally as part of a support case, and gather data to help you diagnose your issue.

+You can also download the tool on your own from our GitHub page if you want to try to diagnose the issue by yourself.

+Our main focus is around reducing troubleshooting time and improving response times for our customers.

+#
   ## The tool __ONLY__ is only for centralizing all logs in one place in a __ZIP__.

   We recomend you to inspect the zip before sharing it with anyone.